djaysnider/person-object-model/README.md

 Some are PDFs.
 A few are websites.

-Mine is YAML because after 30 years in technology, I trust source control more than recruiters.
+Mine is YAML because after 30 years in technology,
+I trust source control more than recruiters.

-Unlike most enterprise systems of similar age, this one is fully documented, actively maintained, cloud compatible, and unlikely to be retired soon.
+Unlike most enterprise systems of similar age,
+I am fully documented, actively maintained, cloud compatible, and unlikely to be retired soon.

 Current version: 57.0